The Festive Forrest is in, don't miss a chance to see the trees!

 MERRY MINIS IN MORRINSVILLE: A COMMUNITY CHRISTMAS CREATION

-Morrinsville Gallery is inviting the community to get creative this Christmas with the launch of a brand-new event, Merry Minis in Morrinsville.
+Morrinsville Gallery has invited the community to get creative this Christmas with the launch of a brand-new event, Merry Minis in Morrinsville.

-This event will feature a community-crafted exhibition of mini Christmas trees displayed alongside the award-winning Mini Christmas Lights display by Helen and Brian Gibson.
+This event features a community-crafted exhibition of mini-Christmas trees displayed simultaneously with the award-winning Christmas Show by Helen and Brian Gibson.

 Community Connection and Creativity